gmtribe/launchpad-CCA/docs/autogen/src/README.md

-    uint64 startBlock; // Block which the first step starts uint64 endBlock; // When the auction finishes uint64 claimBlock; // Block when the auction can claimed uint24 graduationThresholdMps; // Minimum percentage of tokens that must be sold to graduate the auction uint256 tickSpacing; // Fixed granularity for prices (in Q96 format) address validationHook; // Optional hook called before a bid uint256 floorPrice; // Starting floor price for the auction (in Q96 format) bytes auctionStepsData; // Packed bytes describing token issuance schedule }
+    uint64 startBlock; // Block which the first step starts uint64 endBlock; // When the auction finishes uint64 claimBlock; // Block when the auction can claimed uint256 tickSpacing; // Fixed granularity for prices address validationHook; // Optional hook called before a bid uint256 floorPrice; // Starting floor price for the auction bytes auctionStepsData; // Packed bytes describing token issuance schedule }